grzegorz-jodlowski/pizzeria-portal/README.md

 ## <a name="about"></a>What's this project about?

-This is a website for a
+This is a website for the pizzeria administration panel that offers login, dashboard, waiter, kitchen, table, orders views.
+In the application it is possible to change the status of tables, create and edit orders, and handle orders through the kitchen.
+The entire website is based on the redux state of the application and cooperation with API (Thunk, Axios).

 </br>